-We review the different techniques that have been used to generate view-dependent piecewise-constant volume representations, including the Volumetric Depth Image \cite{Frey} representation we build on.
+We review techniques that have been proposed for generating view-dependent piecewise-constant volume representations, including VDIs \cite{Frey}.

-View-dependent representations of volume data are generated by raycasting the volume and decomposing the volume rendering integral into segments, each of which contain pre-classified composited color and opacity.
+All view-dependent representations of volume data are generated by raycasting through the volume and decomposing the volume-rendering integral into segments, each of which containing transfer-function classified composited color and opacity.
 The distinguishing feature of these representations, in comparison to other techniques that compress volume data, is that they produce an exact image when rendered from the original viewpoint of generation, owing to the associativity of the {\texttt{over}} operator \cite{over} used in alpha-compositing.
 Rendering from deviating viewpoints involves accumulation over the segments, which is much cheaper than evaluating the full integral \cite{overview}.
 Close approximations to volume rendering are achieved around the viewpoint of generation \cite{Frey}.

-Previous work in generating view-dependent representations has proposed a variety of strategies to determine the size and extent of the segments generated along the rays.
-Brady et al. \cite{brady} use constant-size segments in each ray, which leads to segments containing composited color and opacity over potentially highly heterogeneous samples, hampering the quality of rendering from a different viewpoint.
-Lochmann et al. \cite{novelview} create segments of constant opacity by partitioning the total transmittance equally among the segments.
+Previous works on generating view-dependent volume representations differ in the strategies used to determine the locations and extents of the segments generated along the rays.
+Brady et al. \cite{brady} used constant-size segments along each ray, creating segments that contain composited color and opacity over potentially heterogeneous samples, hampering the quality of rendering from a new viewpoint.
+Lochmann et al. \cite{novelview} created segments of constant opacity by partitioning the total transmittance equally among the segments.
 This, however, does not account for potentially varying color values within the segments.
-Frey et al. \cite{Frey} proposed the Volumetric Depth Image (VDI), which uses homogeneity as a criteria for the creation of segments, accumulating a sample into a segment unless it differs from the segment by more than a pre-defined sensitivity parameter \sensitivity.
-Recent work \vdirendering~has proposed the use of an iterative search to determine the value of \sensitivity~automatically.
-While the VDI can provide high-fidelity approximate renderings, there exists no technique to generate it on distributed volume data.
-We address this issue by proposing a sort-last parallel generation technique for the VDI.
+Frey et al. \cite{Frey} proposed the VDI, which uses homogeneity as a criterion for segment termination, accumulating samples into a segment unless it differs from the current segment by more than a user-defined sensitivity parameter.
+Recent work \vdirendering~has proposed an iterative search strategy to automatically determine the sensitivity parameter.
+However, while VDIs can provide high-fidelity approximate renderings, there exists so far no method for generating them in parallel on distributed volume data.

-\section{The Volumetric Depth Image (VDI)}
+\subsection{The Volumetric Depth Image (VDI)}